 When considering financing options for a college education, two goals should be to make manageable monthly payments and to minimize the total cost of education.
 In order to meet both of these goals, we suggest the following:

-- Reduce your need to borrow by paying as much as you can directly to Catholic University or through the Monthly Payment Plan offered by Tuition Management Systems (TMS) in coordination with the Office of Enrollment Services.
+- Reduce your need to borrow by paying as much as you can directly to Catholic University or through the Monthly Payment Plan.
+Information is available at paymentplan.catholic.edu.

 - Investigate the terms of available loan programs if you decide to borrow.

 - Combine loans and payment plan options to meet the amount that needs to be financed.